-- The amount of information available can grow very quickly
+- The amount of information available can snowball.

-- Subjects are archived, allowing newer generations to benefit
+- Subjects are archived, allowing newer generations to learn.

 - Active users are very loyal, at least for some time.

-- You can grow an active members base.
+- You can grow an active member base and monetize it properly.

-- A simple way to quickly answer reader questions or respond to many readers at one time.
+- Offer a simple way to answer reader questions quickly.

 - You create a way for your members to interact with each other.